Mission, Vision, Values

 - OCAP®: We recognize the importance of the First Nations principles of Ownership, Control, Access and Possession and we will act in accordance with these principles.

 - Respect: Data represent people’s stories.
 We will treat these stories with respect.
 This includes being respectful of privacy and being respectful of how reports are developed and disseminated.

-- Accountable: We work for the First Nations that make up our partnership.
+- Accountable: We work for the First Nations that make up our alliance.
 We are accountable to their leadership and our decision making will be guided by their needs and priorities.

 - Innovative: We recognize that the information management status quo for Northern First Nations is unacceptable.
 We will explore new ways of producing meaningful information for our communities.

 - Collaborative: We will work together in a strong partnership.
 We will also seek out key organizations that we can collaborate with to bring meaningful information to our communities.